amitlevy/BFGPT/README.md

 1. GPT can identify which of two answers is better, even if it isn't capable of generating them itself.
 2. Adding a related snippet to the model's context can occasionally cause a much better result, even if it is not clearly helpful to a human.

-So BFGPT goes through snippets in a provided txt file, calls the OpenAI to generate an answer of each snippet, all the while keeping the current best answer in memory, comparing it to each new candidate answer created.
+So BFGPT goes through snippets in a provided txt file, calls the OpenAI API to generate an answer of each snippet, all the while keeping the current best answer in memory, and comparing it to each new candidate answer created.
 At the end it returns the best answer found.

 ### Usage

 1. Git clone the repository

-2. Download a reference text file (if you have a pdf that would work as a reference, you can convert it to a txt online or using a cli tool for your OS)
+2. Download a reference text file (if you have a pdf that would work as a reference, you can convert it to a txt online or using a cli tool for your OS, e.g. pdftotext)

+3.
+'''
-3. Run pip3 install -r requirements.txt
+pip3 install -r requirements.txt
+'''

 4.
 '''